How sexual diversity lives in Argentina: what the first census of LGBTQNB+ living conditions reveals

 -Over the 12 months prior to December 2023, around 60% of trans people surveyed had been discriminated against because of their gender identity, followed by 40% of non-binary people.

--Unemployment and inactivity mainly affect trans masculinities (14.3%), trans/transvestite women (12.3) and non-binaries (10.3).
+-Unemployment and inactivity mainly affect trans masculinities (14.3%), trans women/travestis (12.3) and non-binary people (10.3).

 When identity has a positive influence

-Data that speaks of sexual diversity
+Data that speaks to sexual diversity

 Image source: https://censodiversidad.ar/#que

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US